Cookies & Cups > Recipes > Dessert > Brownies and Blondies > Peanut Butter Blondies

 Description

-Peanut Butter Cup Blondies are a peanut butter lovers dream come true.
-This peanut butter blondie recipe has the perfect softness, is not crumbly at all, and has the exact right amount of peanut butter.
-I am OBSESSED with this sweet dessert.
+These peanut butter blondies are a peanut butter lover’s dream.
+These blondie bars have the perfect softness, are not crumbly at all, and have the exact right amount of peanut butter and peanut butter cups throughout.
+I am OBSESSED with this sweet dessert!

 Ingredients